playwright-community/ssr/README.md

 # Playwright Server Side Request Interception

 > [!WARNING]
-This feature is experimental, we are actively looking for the feedback based on your scenarios.
+This project is experimental, we are actively looking for the feedback based on your scenarios.

 ## Usage